alphaolomi/primelyrics/README.md

 <br />
 <br />

 ## Development

 A Basic lyric finder app.
-Using React Hooks.Lyric Mono in development right now, Wanna check it out? sure!! .
+Using React Hooks.
+Lyric Mono in development right now, Wanna check it out? sure!! .

-Get your API key and add to the .ENV file
+Get your API key from [MusicMatch](/) and add to the `.ENV` file

 ## Quick Start